SAS honors excellence in teaching and learning data science and analytics

 - Fourteen professionals, who have never attended SAS Global Forum and have used SAS for less than five years, submitted compelling applications that garnered them the New SAS Professional Award.

 - Fourteen Student Ambassadors were selected in recognition of students using SAS software to benefit their fields of study.

-Today's announcement was made at SAS Global Forum, the world's premier analytics conference.
+Today's announcement is in conjunction with SAS Global Forum 2020, the world's premier analytics conference.
 Due to the COVID-19 pandemic, this year’s conference is being held virtually.

 SAS is the leader in analytics.
 Through innovative software and services, SAS empowers and inspires customers around the world to transform data into intelligence.
 SAS gives you THE POWER TO KNOW®.

 SAS and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc. in the USA and other countries. ® indicates USA registration.
 Other brand and product names are trademarks of their respective companies.
 Copyright © 2020 SAS Institute Inc. All rights reserved.